-t's almost here: the 28th annual Letter Carriers' "Stamp Out Hunger"® Food Drive is Saturday, May 9.
-As the big day approaches, branch food drive coordinators are finalizing preparations for the event.
+t's almost here-the Letter Carriers' "Stamp Out Hunger"® Food Drive is scheduled for Saturday, May 14.
+As the big day approaches, branch food drive coordinators are finalizing preparations for the annual event, which was first held 30 years ago, in 1993.